Maysa-B/store-manager/README.md

 ### How it works

-This project consisted of creating routes, with the methods POST, PUT, GET and DELETE to access a database, creating a backend application.
-Also, I worked with Joi to create validations.
+This project consisted of creating routes, with the methods `POST`, `PUT`, `GET` and `DELETE` to access a database, creating a backend application.
+Also, I worked with [Joi](https://joi.dev/api/?v=17.6.0) to create validations.

 ----------